John VII of Constantinople

-This page of the iconodule Chludov Psalter illustrates the line "They gave me gall to eat; and when I was thirsty they gave me vinegar to drink" with a picture of a soldier offering Christ vinegar on a sponge attached to a pole.
+Page of the iconodule Chludov Psalter. illustrates the line "They gave me gall to eat; and when I was thirsty they gave me vinegar to drink" with a picture of a soldier offering Christ vinegar on a sponge attached to a pole.
 John VII of Constantinople is depicted rubbing out a painting of Christ with a similar sponge attached to a pole.
 John VII is caricatured, here as on other pages, with untidy straight hair sticking out in all directions, which was considered ridiculous by the Byzantines.

-John VII of Constantinople, surnamed Grammatikos or Grammaticus, i.e., "the Grammarian" (Ἰωάννης Γραμματικός; died before 867), was Ecumenical Patriarch of Constantinople from 21 January 837 to 4 March 843, died before 867.
-He is not to be confused with the much earlier philosopher John Philoponus.
+John VII of Constantinople, known as John the Grammarian (Ἰωάννης Γραμματικός; died before 867), was Ecumenical Patriarch of Constantinople from 21 January 837 to 4 March 843, died before 867.
+He was known for his great learning (hence the epithet Grammatikos) and for his rhetorical skills.
+He was a supporter of iconoclasm, and before his patriarchate he played a role in its restoration at the church council of 815.
+Under Michael II, he tutored the future emperor Theophilos and is credited with instilling strong iconoclastic sympathies in his pupil.

+As emperor, Theophilos appointed John to the patriarchal throne.
+Very little about John's patriarchate is known.
+He was deposed in 843 as a prelude to the end of iconoclasm.
+He was vilified as a "sorcerer" in iconodule sources, and debates with him became a popular literary topos in hagiographies.